hpcraink/fsprj2/README.md

 ### Prerequisites

-To use IOTrace_Analyze a Java Runtime has to be installed.
+To use _IOTrace_Analyze_ a Java Runtime has to be installed.
 It's tested with _java-11-openjdk-amd64_ on Ubuntu and _jre1.8.0_102_ on windows.

 Generating the animation is not possible on a headless system.
-The Gephi Toolkit is used to animate the Graph.
+The [_Gephi Toolkit_](https://github.com/gephi/gephi-toolkit) is used to animate the Graph.
 Using this toolkit on a headless system will throw a HeadlessException.
 If you want to run IOTrace_Analyze on a headless system omit the animation.
-To do this set in the _IOTrace_Analyze.properties_ the entry writeAnimations to false.
+To do this set the entry writeAnimations in the _IOTrace_Analyze.properties_ to false.

 ### Build IOTrace_Analyze

 1. get the source like described in [Build libiotrace](#Build-libiotrace) step 1 and 2.
 2. to get the jar you have two options
-    * build a new jar with maven out of the directory &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze
+    * build a new jar with maven out of the directory &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze with command `mvn clean install`
     * use the provided snapshot _IOTrace_Analyze-0.0.1-SNAPSHOT-jar-with-dependencies.jar_ in &lt;libiotrace-folder&gt;/fsprj2/IOTrace_Analyze/test/

 ### Use IOTrace_Analyze